 Jibble’s face recognition attendance system is simple to use it and gets it done.

 The TSheets app works very similarly to every other app we’ve reviewed so far.
 The biggest difference is that the TSheets app is built only to work on the TSheets terminal app.
-To use the TSheets facial recognition time tracking software, you will need to have an iPad, an Android tablet or a desktop to be able to clock in with facial recognition.
+To use the TSheets facial recognition time tracking software, you will need to have an iPad, an Android tablet, or a desktop to clock in with facial recognition.

 Overall we think the TSheets app is simple enough to use.
-However, it will not work out for you if your employees are not allowed to clock in from a terminal.
+However, it will not work out for you if your employees cannot clock in from a terminal.

-A lot of time and attendance systems these days will simply capture your clock in and clock out locations.
-In fact, all the solutions listed here will do that.
-However, it’s easy to beat such a system; we’ve seen several scenarios where a person will clock in, only to leave to go do a side job or some non-work-related work and then later come back to clock out.
+Many time and attendance systems these days will capture your clock in and clock out locations.
+All the solutions listed here will do that.
+However, it’s easy to beat such a system; we’ve seen several scenarios where a person will clock in, only to leave to do a side job or some non-work-related work and then later come back to clock out.

-If you are looking to add extra accountability to your facial recognition time tracking, then I recommend looking into live GPS tracking.
+If you are looking to add extra accountability to your facial recognition time tracking, we recommend looking into live GPS tracking.

 Live GPS tracking will track employees while they are on the clock.

 Do your employees need a better way to request time off?
 Using an automated system can save you loads of time and errors.
 Investing in a time tracking system that handles time off can be very valuable.
-Employees can request time off right from their mobile apps and administrators can be notified when a time off request is made.
+Employees can request time off right from their mobile apps and notify their administrators or supervisors about the request.

 Timeero – 4.5 star rating as of (June 8, 2020)